 Great Horned Owls roost in trees, snags, thick brush, cavities, ledges, and human-made structures.
 They are active mostly during the night—especially at dusk and before dawn.
 When food supplies are low they may begin hunting in the evening and continue into the early morning; in winter they may hunt during daylight hours.
 Mated pairs are monogamous and defend their territories with vigorous hooting, especially in the winter before egg-laying and in the fall when their young leave the area.
 Great Horned Owls respond to intruders and other threats with bill-clapping, hisses, screams, and guttural noises, eventually spreading their wings and striking with their feet if the threat escalates.
 They may kill other members of their own species.
 Crows, ravens, songbirds, and raptors often harass Great Horned Owls with loud, incessant calls and by dive-bombing, chasing, and even pecking them.
 Unattended eggs and nestlings may fall prey to foxes, coyotes, raccoons, lynx, raptors, crows, and ravens.
 Both members of a pair may stay within the territory outside of the breeding season, but they roost separately.

-Great Horned Owls are common and widespread throughout much of the Americas.
-Overall their populations are stable, according to the North American Breeding Bird Survey.
-There are about 6 million Great Horned Owls according to Partners in Flight, with about 45 percent of the population in the U.S., 14 percent in Canada, and 7 percent in Mexico.
-They are not on the 2012 Watch List.
-They were heavily hunted until the practice was abolished in the mid-twentieth century.
+Great Horned Owls are common and widespread throughout much of the Americas, however populations declined throughout their range by about 33% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Canadian populations had even greater declines—over 2.5% per year during those years—resulting in a cumulative loss of 72%.
+Partners in Flight estimates the global breeding population at 6 million with about 45% of in the U.S., 14% in Canada, and 7% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score and is not on the 2016 State of the Birds Watch List.
+Great Horned Owls were heavily hunted until the practice was abolished in the mid-twentieth century.
 Some illegal hunting continues.
 Northern populations rise and fall in cycles along with prey populations.
 The species adapts well to habitat change as long as nest sites are available.
 In the Pacific Northwest they have expanded into open land recently created by logging.
 Because of their prowess as predators, Great Horned Owls can pose a threat to other species of concern, such as Peregrine Falcons and Spotted Owls.
 Owls are sometimes poisoned by pesticides and other toxic substances that have accumulated in their prey.

 - Houston, C. S., D. G. Smith, and C. Rohner.
 1998.
 Great Horned Owl (Bubo virginianus).
 In The Birds of North America, No. 372 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.